Lanc-zhou/my-git-demo/README.md

-# My Git Demo
+# \# My Git Demo

-This is my first Git repository.
+# This is my first Git repository.

-Lanc
+# I have updated this README.md file.

+I need finish homework.